fingerx/uWebKit/README.md

 #### How much does it cost?

-uWebKit2 is licensed at $95/seat with a seat required for each project team member (programmers, artists, designers).
-Please contact sales@uwebkit.com if you are interested in a source license.  uWebKit2 is a free upgrade for uWebKit1 license holders.
+uWebKit2 is [available for purchase](http://uwebkit.com/store) at $95/seat.
+A seat required for each project team member (programmers, artists, designers).  uWebKit2 is a free upgrade for uWebKit1 license holders.

+#### Unity Forums Discussion Thread

+Please use this Unity forum thread for uWebKit discussion [http://forum.unity3d.com/threads/uwebkit-html5-for-unity-pro.193978](http://forum.unity3d.com/threads/uwebkit-html5-for-unity-pro.193978)

 ### uWebKit2 for Unity Pro Features: